climate-action-kits/pxt-fwd-edu/gr3-forcewind-use.md

 ## Coding Step 2
 Take a look at the two code blocks below.
 What do you think they do?
 Take a guess!

-## Coding Step 3 @showdialog
+## Coding Step 3
 Let's test it out!
 We are going to interact with our project and see what happens.

-## Coding Step 4 @showdialog
+## Coding Step 4
 What do you think will happen when you turn the dial to the right?
 Try it now!

 ~hint Tell me more!
 - When we turn the dial to the right, the green building block should also turn to the right!
--  This what is called the input and output of the code. hint~
+-  This is what is called the input and output of the code. hint~

 ## Coding Step 5